laravel/cashier-stripe/UPGRADE.md

 php artisan cashier:webhook --disabled
 ```

-This will create a new webhook with the same Stripe API version as Cashier [in your Stripe dashboard](https://dashboard.stripe.com/webhooks).
+This will create a new webhook [in your Stripe dashboard](https://dashboard.stripe.com/webhooks) with the same Stripe API version as Cashier.
 The webhook will be immediately disabled so it doesn't interfere with your existing production application until you are ready to enable it.
 By default, the webhook will be created using the `APP_URL` environment variable to determine the proper URL for your application.
 If you need to use a different URL, you can use the `--url` flag when invoking the command:

 ```bash
 php artisan cashier:webhook --disabled --url "http://example.com/stripe/webhook"